Automattic/node-canvas/README.md

 > canvas.createPDFStream(config?: any) => ReadableStream
 > ```

 * `config` an object specifying optional document metadata: `{title: string, author: string, subject: string, keywords: string, creator: string, creationDate: Date, modDate: Date}`.
-See `toBuffer()` for more information. *Adding metadata requires Cairo 1.16.0 or later.*
+See `toBuffer()` for more information.

 Applies to PDF canvases only.
 Creates a [`ReadableStream`](https://nodejs.org/api/stream.html#stream_class_stream_readable) that emits the encoded PDF. `canvas.toBuffer()` also produces an encoded PDF, but `createPDFStream()` can be used to reduce memory usage.